Environmental Mathematics and

 "We're in a bad situation, here on our small planet.
 The perfect storm.
 No mastery of the multiplication tables is going to see us through this crisis."

 To most educators, environmental math may sound strange, but the two go together well.
 Scientific literacy requires skill in math, as does learning about ecology and environmental systems.
 There is plenty of math to be discovered in the natural world, from patterns in Nature to Nature's engineering, and a symbiosis exists between basic scientific principles and their mathematical expressions in Nature (Adam, 2003).

 Excluding Nature from the math classroom is unnatural.
 Including Nature would enliven the subject.
 The Mathematical Association of America has a

 Young students can be taught sustainability using simple math, such as sharing.
 Basic mathematics—percents, ratios, graphs and charts, sequences, sampling, averages, growth, calculus, variability and probability—all relate to current, critical issues such as pollution and the sustainable availability of resources.
 Understanding the math of exponential growth and limits to growth is essential for environmental literacy.
 Mathematical modelling is essential in assessing global environmental change.

-Online curricula teach math through current global issues, including population growth, biodiversity, climate change, natural resource use, and ecological footprint (see, for example, the
+Online curricula teach math through current global issues, including population growth, biodiversity, climate change, natural resource use, and ecological footprint.

 Economic thinking ... is peculiarly unable to consider the long term and to appreciate man's dependence on the natural world.